Our investments are governed by law

 Legal requirements are the foundation of the Fund’s operation Investments are selected under controlled forms, in line with frameworks that are broken down into several sub-levels.

 The Fund’s board of directors is appointed by the Swedish Government, via the Ministry of Finance.
-The board’s overriding demand of the organisation is that we should manage our proportion of pension assets to ensure a real return of at least 4 per cent a year over 10 years.
+The board’s overriding demand of the organisation is that we should manage our proportion of pension assets to ensure that the fund’s medium-term return target on the total portfolio after costs is 3.0 per cent real per year measured over rolling ten-year periods starting in 2020.
+The long-term return target (over 40 years) is 4 per cent average annual real return after costs.
 The board also decides what level of financial risk the Fund should take.